Stop! Or My Mom Will Shoot: Production

-Development and writing
+Casting

-In a 2014 interview with Jimmy Fallon on The Tonight Show Starring Jimmy Fallon, Stallone stated that Arnold Schwarzenegger, with whom he shared a public rivalry, tricked him into starring in the film.
+In a 2014 interview with Jimmy Fallon on The Tonight Show Starring Jimmy Fallon, Sylvester Stallone stated that Arnold Schwarzenegger, with whom he shared a public rivalry, tricked him into starring in the film.
 Schwarzenegger later admitted to this in a 2017 interview with Jimmy Kimmel on Jimmy Kimmel Live!, saying:

 I read the script, and it was a piece of shit.
 Let's be honest.
 I say to myself, "I'm not going to do this movie..."
 Then they went to Sly, and Sly called me: "Have they ever talked to you about doing this movie?"
 And I said, "Yes, I was thinking about doing it.
 This is a really brilliant idea, this movie."
-When he heard that, because he was in competition, he said, "Whatever it takes, I'll do the movie.'
-And of course the movie went major into the toilet."
+When he heard that, because he was in competition, he said, "Whatever it takes, I'll do the movie."
+And of course the movie went major into the toilet.

 Reception

 Box office

 The film brought in $28.4 million in the US and over $42.2 million internationally for a total of $70.6 million worldwide.